Who do you think is the most attractive female anchor on CNN?

 And that's why the question about being flexible came up.

-And Megan Kelly then turned to Rubio and said, you know, you not only supported the failed immigration reform effort of a gang of eight, but you, sir, are still on record as favoring an eventual path to citizenship for those who were here illegally.
+And Megan Kelly then turned to Rubio and said, you know, you not only supported the failed immigration reform effort of the gang of eight, but you, sir, are still on record as favoring an eventual path to citizenship for those who are here illegally.

 And in addition, Senator Rubio, you favored in-state tuition for Florida illegal immigrants.